zix99/rare/README.md

 * `filter` is grep-like, in that each line will be processed and the extracted key will be output directly to stdout
 * `histogram` will count instances of the extracted key
 * `table` will count the key in 2 dimensions
+* `heatmap` will display a color-coded version of the strength of a cell in a dense format
 * `bargraph` will create either a stacked or non-stacked bargraph based on 2 dimensions
 * `analyze` will use the key as a numeric value and compute mean/median/mode/stddev/percentiles